Backhand: Technique

-From the 1940s to the 1960s, the flat single-handed backhand was popularised by many players, most famously Rod Laver and Don Budge.
+From the 1930s to the 1960s, the flat single-handed backhand was popularised by many players, most prominently and consistently by Rod Laver, Don Budge, Lew Hoad, Frank Kovacs, Ken Rosewall, Roy Emerson, Ellsworth Vines.
 He was one of the first players to use a flat single-handed backhand with a hint of top-spin.
 Although flat or top-spin shots were not rare at the time, they were not common shots and were used mainly for variety only, especially on the backhand side.
 These shots were generally faster-paced, but were considered harder to learn and execute.
 Even today, there are still many players who use the flat single-handed backhand, such as Stan Wawrinka and Roger Federer, although they have added more top-spin to cope with top-spin from other players as well.
-However, by the 1980s, the flat single-handed backhand was the norm for most single-handed backhand players, with marquee players such as Stefan Edberg, John McEnroe and Pete Sampras using it to great effectiveness.
+However, by the 1980s, the flat single-handed backhand was the norm for most single-handed backhand players, with marquee players such as John McEnroe, Pete Sampras, Boris Becker, Stefan Edberg, using it to great effectiveness.
 The advantages of the flat single-handed backhand include its speed, the angles it can produce and its depth.
 It is usually executed with an Eastern or Semi-Western grip, and involves a "throw-back" in which the racket is pulled across the player's body, sometimes with the help of the left hand, and a release to hit the ball followed by a much larger follow-through and finish as compared to the slice backhand.